davideborghi/ItalianDotNetDateTimeUtils/docs/nuget-checklist.md

-## Nuget checklist
+## NuGet checklist

 ### Introduction and scope
-This markdown file aims to be an initial short guide to follow when a new release needs to be packed and published to Nuget.
+This markdown file aims to be an initial short guide to follow when a new release needs to be packed and published to NuGet.

 ### Guided checklist
 The following checklist content has been suggested by reading this [blog post](https://ardalis.com/nuget-publication-checklist) by Steve Smith (Ardalis).